jmshima01/CanvasAIAssistant/README.md

-# CanvasAIAssistant
+# MarvinAI
-AI Assistant for Canvas/Edstem
+AI Assistant for Canvas and Edstem Discusion

 ## Dependencies:
 `python3.10+`